mukeshpanchal27/performance/plugins/optimization-detective/README.md

 3. Tablet: 601-782px
 4. Desktop: \>782px

 When no more URL Metrics are needed for a URL due to the sample size being obtained for the viewport group, it discontinues serving the JavaScript to gather the metrics (leveraging the [web-vitals.js](https://github.com/GoogleChrome/web-vitals) library).
-With the URL Metrics in hand, the output-buffered page is sent through the HTML Tag Processor and--when the [Image Prioritizer](https://wordpress.org/plugins/image-prioritizer/) dependent plugin is installed--the images which were the LCP element for various breakpoints will get prioritized with high-priority preload links (along with `fetchpriority=high` on the actual `img` tag when it is the common LCP element across all breakpoints).
+With the URL Metrics in hand, the output-buffered page is sent through the HTML Tag Processor and—when the [Image Prioritizer](https://wordpress.org/plugins/image-prioritizer/) dependent plugin is installed—the images which were the LCP element for various breakpoints will get prioritized with high-priority preload links (along with `fetchpriority=high` on the actual `img` tag when it is the common LCP element across all breakpoints).
 LCP elements with background images added via inline `background-image` styles are also prioritized with preload links.

 URL Metrics have a “freshness TTL” after which they will be stale and the JavaScript will be served again to start gathering metrics again to ensure that the right elements continue to get their loading prioritized.
 When a URL Metrics custom post type hasn't been touched in a while, it is automatically garbage-collected.

 👉 **Note:** This plugin optimizes pages for actual visitors, and it depends on visitors to optimize pages (since URL Metrics need to be collected).
 As such, you won't see optimizations applied immediately after activating the plugin (and dependent plugin(s)).
 And since administrator users are not normal visitors typically, optimizations are not applied for admins by default (but this can be overridden with the `od_can_optimize_response` filter below).
 URL Metrics are not collected for administrators because it is likely that additional elements will be present on the page which are not also shown to non-administrators, meaning the URL Metrics could not reliably be reused between them.

-There are currently **no settings** and no user interface for this plugin since it is designed to work without any configuration.

 When the `WP_DEBUG` constant is enabled, additional logging for Optimization Detective is added to the browser console.